 We are also subject to various laws and regulations relating to environmental protection and the discharge of materials into the environment, and we could incur substantial costs as a result of the noncompliance with or liability for clean up or other costs or damages under environmental laws.
 In addition, we could be affected by future laws or regulations, including those imposed in response to climate change concerns.
+Environmental laws and regulations have generally become stricter in recent years.
 Compliance with any future laws and regulations could result in a materially adverse effect on our business and financial results.
 See Item 3 "Legal Proceedings" for a discussion of our legal proceedings.